haydeeartaza/RareCNVsAnalysis/README.md

 docker build -t rarecnvs_image:latest .
 ```

-Pipeline Execution
+Step 1: CNV detection and QC
 -----------------------------
-### 1. Detection of CNV calls and QC analysis

 To run the pipeline on the supplied test data on the native system: